theEvilGrinch/landing-boilerplate/README.md

   - `<meta name="apple-mobile-web-app-title">`: sets the title for iOS devices
   - `<meta name="geo.region">`: your region code (e.g., "US" for the United States)
   - `<meta name="geo.placename">`: your city or locality
   - Open Graph and Twitter Card meta tags

-### GitHub Pages Deployment
-Before deploying to GitHub Pages, make sure the `repository.url` field in `package.json` is correctly set.
-Then run `npm run deploy` to publish the site.

 ## License